Comba: Improving Bilinear RNNs with Closed-loop Control: Bilinear RNNs in Closed-loop Control

 \section{Bilinear RNNs in Closed-loop Control}

 Unlike perspectives from neural memory or optimization, this work revisits Bilinear RNNs through the lens of control theory \cite{collins1993open,collins1995age,sun2016open}.
-As shown in Table \ref{tab: three nonlinear}, linear RNNs such as Mamba2 and GLA are typically considered open-loop control systems, where the output does not provide feedback to influence the control behavior.
+As shown in Table \ref{tab: three nonlinear}, linear RNNs such as Mamba2 and GLA are generally viewed, to some extent, as open-loop control systems, where the output does not provide feedback to influence the control behavior.
 In contrast, another class of systems, known as closed-loop control systems \cite{hjalmarsson2005experiment}, incorporates negative feedback to enhance the adaptability of the system and allows it to handle more complex dynamic tasks.
-In this paper, Comba adopts a two-stage feedback strategy: the input information $\bm{v}_t$ is first corrected via state-based feedback $\bm{P}_t(\cdot)$, and the output is similarly refined using the same feedback mechanism.
-Compared to output correction methods, e.g., use $\bm{q}_t$ to compute $\bm{v}_{t}^{\text{new}}$, this approach is generally considered more robust and better suited for parallel computation (as it only modifies $\bm{q}_t$ at the output stage without involving it in state updates).
-From this perspective, models such as TTT, DeltaNet, and RWKV-7 incorporate only the first-stage state feedback correction, lacking output correction, and are therefore not strictly closed-loop systems.
+According to Wikipedia, a closed-loop controller should use feedback to control states or outputs of a dynamical system.
+So in this paper, Comba adopts a two-stage feedback strategy: the input information $\bm{v}_t$ is first corrected via state-based feedback $\bm{P}_t(\cdot)$, and the output is similarly refined using the same feedback mechanism.
+Compared to directly output correction methods, e.g., use $\bm{q}_t$ to compute $\bm{v}_{t}^{\text{new}}$, this approach is generally considered more robust and better suited for parallel computation (as it only modifies $\bm{q}_t$ at the output stage without involving it in state updates).
+From this perspective, models such as TTT, DeltaNet, and RWKV-7 incorporate only the first-stage state feedback correction.

 \paragraph{Feedback Parameterization} Similar to the optimizer perspective, the feedback $\bm{P}_t(\cdot)$ in closed-loop control can be either linear and first-order, or nonlinear and higher-order.
 However, two major challenges arise: (i) adopting nonlinear or high-order optimization techniques, as in TTT, Lattice, or MIRAS, will hinder chunk-wise parallelism; and (ii) recurrent models suffer from the well-known issue of exponential gradient explosion \cite{philipp2017exploding} during training.
 If we follow DeltaNet using first-order feedback but initialize a new vector \cite{yang2025path} to interact with the state, it becomes difficult to ensure that the spectral radius of the state transition matrix remains below one.
 Therefore, considering these factors, Comba follows previous models using the $\bm k$ vector to interact with the state $\bm S$, while introducing a special treatment of feedback strength detailed in the following sections.
 For a standard Comba with forget gate ${\alpha_t}$, state feedback factor ${\tilde{\beta}_t}$, input gate ${\beta_t}$, and output feedback factor ${d}$: